 Our students graduate from one room to another when they are developmentally ready not just because the year ends or they have a birthday.
-Our teaching teams track student development along a range of developmental continua covering areas like; academic, physical, social and emotional and self direction.
-This allows us to work out the optimal time for them to move to the new classroom setting for them
+Our teaching teams track student development along a range of developmental continua covering areas like academic, physical, socio-emotional and self direction.
+This allows us to work out the optimal time for them to move to the new classroom setting for them to thrive.

 The quadrant experience (self study / body awareness / social interaction / systems study) reflects our Lab Sessions during the day.
-We choose the lab session in which the student is most comfortable will be the one that is used to transition between the Big Cats, Kestrels and Penguins.
+We choose the lab session in which the student is most comfortable as the one that is used to transition between the Big Cats, Kestrels, Penguins and Otters.
 If happier in system study then Lab Session 1 in the morning is perfect.
 If happier in self study then Lab Session 3 for afternoon relaxation is perfect.
 These transitions also happen in pairs rather than individual students.

 Otter and Dolphin transitions tend to happen as full transitions rather than specific Lab Sessions as we find their emphasis on small or large group friendship makes part transitions difficult.
 These students transition from Penguins to Otters as individuals as we want them to start forming group connections rather than just pair groupings.

 The transition from the Big Cats to the Penguins can be really challenging.
-The Kestrels is designed as a transition room for students to explore the new Rule Oriented Perspective with the comfort of knowing they can fall back into their ego centric world in moments of stress.
+The Kestrels is designed as a transition room for students to explore the new Rule Oriented Perspective with the comfort of knowing they can fall back into their egocentric world in moments of stress.
 The Kestrel is flying between the two worlds.
-They are beginning to bond with their “other”, best friend or teacher hold their focus.
+They are beginning to bond with their “other”, best friend or teacher holds their focus.
 They need an engaging classroom environment that balances play based learning with developing awareness of more formal learning and structures.
-Find out more by visiting the Kestrels .
+Find out more by visiting the Kestrels.

 A transition group, the Otters are beginning to see the collective/group around them, beyond their “best friend” BUT they will slip back into the Rule Oriented whenever they are stressed or tired.
 The transition room is designed to give them safety in being able to have clear boundaries given when they need it – “just tell me what to do!” but gives them the scope to move into the Rule Conformist stage, when they start to want to manipulate and use the rules.
 Academically this is usually around grade 3-4.
 Developmentally this level needs their Otter teacher to be both strong and powerful as well as fair and just.
 Find out more by visiting the Otters.